zaoyang/30-days-of-web-development/day-28/day-28.cq.md

 There are two main ways to use Git.
 Through your terminal, or a [Git GUI](https://git-scm.com/downloads/guis/).
 I will encourage you to use the terminal.

-Before I have you download Git, I am going to jump ahead a step and have you set up a **GitHub** account and _then_ install Git.
+Before I have you download Git, I am going to jump ahead a step and have you set up a **GitHub** account.
+After you set up your GitHub account, I'll _then_ have you install Git.

 I>We will cover GitHub in tomorrow's article.
 I am having you set up an account now so that you can enter your GitHub credentials during the installation process of Git.